tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 The feedback will be used to automatically clear train routes when a train reaches the last occupancy secition just prior to the destination signal.
 This will automatically release the point locks.

-The yards internal signal logic should also set passed signals to red.
+The yards internal signal logic should also set passed signals to red, based on occupancy detection.